chanduo5/Linux_for_DevOps/README.md

 Kernel: The core of the Linux operating system, responsible for managing the system's hardware and resources.
 It provides basic services for all other parts of the operating system.

+Shell: A command-line interface that allows users to interact with the operating system by typing commands.
+Common shells include Bash, Zsh, and Fish.